rsdoiel/antenna/planet.md

 ---

-## Turkey to hold talks with Russia, Ukraine teams tomorrow
+## Turkey to hold talks with Russia, Ukraine teams

 date: 2025-05-14, from: RTÉ News

-Talks in Istanbul between Turkey's top diplomat and a Russian delegation have ended with the two sides set to meet again tomorrow with the Ukrainians, a foreign ministry source said.
+Talks in Istanbul between Turkey's top diplomat and a Russian delegation have ended with the two sides set to meet again with the Ukrainians, a foreign ministry source said.

 <br>